GoutamVerma/GoutamVerma/README.md

 # About
 Working towards empowering communities via open-source.
-Finds passion in android developing.
-Currently a fellow at MLH and developer at Summer of Bitcoin(Eclair), Google SoC (Liquid Galaxy).
+Passionate about Android development.
+At present, I am a fellow at MLH and a developer at Summer of Bitcoin (Eclair), and Google SoC (Liquid Galaxy).

 reach to me at goutamverma84009@gmail.com